Nina Iliescu

-Elena 'Nina' Iliescu (born 4 March 1930) is the wife of the 2nd President of Romania Ion Iliescu.
-She was the First Lady of Romania from 1989 to 1996 and once again from 2000 to 2004.
+Elena 'Nina' Iliescu (born 4 March 1930) is the widow of the 1st President of Romania Ion Iliescu since Romania became a democratic country after the fall of the communist regime on 25 December 1989.
+She was the First Lady of Romania from 1989 to 1996 and again from 2000 to 2004.

-She was born Elena Șerbănescu, in the Crângași neighborhood of Bucharest.
+She was born as Elena Șerbănescu, in the Crângași neighborhood of Bucharest.
 Her father died in 1945, while her mother had difficulties raising her and her sister.
-She met her future husband in 1948, when they were both 18-year-old students, she at the Iulia Hașdeu High School, and he at the Saint Sava High School, in Bucharest.
+She met her future husband in 1948, when they were both 18-year-old students, she at the Iulia Hasdeu National College (Bucharest), and he at the Saint Sava High School, in Bucharest.